AndreArnesson/AssignmentMAMN01/README.md

 To make the compass a bit more personal I decided to draw my own in paint.

-In the accelerometer the values of X, Y and Z are shown and if the phone is upside down (Z equals about -9.2) a soundclip will be played.
+In the accelerometer the values of X, Y and Z are shown and if the phone is upside down (Z equals about -9.2) a sound clip will be played.